electronicvisions/brainscales2-demos/index.rst

-Welcome to the BrainScaleS-2 Demos!
+Welcome to the BrainScaleS-2 Demos & Examples!
 =========================================================

 .. toctree::